 5 Ways for Highly Sensitive People to Navigate Anxiety

 While I know this was not everyone’s experience, it was mine, and I loved it.

 For HSPs, these fluctuations of time and schedule affect us deeply.
 Moments to rest and reflect and the ability to invest in relationships are high priorities for us.
 They also take time and quiet.
-With the noise of social media, the news, and our own schedules, rest and interpersonal relationships take a beating.
+With the noise of the news, social media, and our own schedules, rest and interpersonal relationships take a beating.

+5 Ways for Highly Sensitive People to Navigate Anxiety